kimocoder/bully/README.md

 		Test mode.
 No packets are injected.
 Can be used to validate arguments, determine if an access point is visible and has WPS enabled, generate a randomized pin file, or create a session file for the access point.

+      -d, --pixiewps

+                The -d option performs an offline attack, Pixie Dust (pixiewps), by automatically passing the PKE, PKR, E-Hash1, E-Hash2, E-Nonce and Authkey. pixiewps will then try to attack Ralink, Broadcom and Realtek chipsets.

+      -g, --genpin N

+                This is a pin generator for either [1] D-Link or [2] Belkin routers which uses a known vulnerability names "pingen attack".

       -a, --acktime N